degraphcs/DeGraphCS/user study/readme.md

 # The questionnaire to select the participants
 ```
-1、What grade are you in？
+1) What grade are you in?
-2、Have you taken C language courses in the past few years？
+2) Have you taken C language courses in the past few years?
-3、Do you have C language programming experience, if so, how long is the programming experience？
+3) Do you have C language programming experience, if so, how long is the programming experience?
-4、Which C language projects have you participated in？please introduce them.
+4) Which C language projects have you participated in?
+Please introduce them.
 ```
 # The contents of each file
 ```